-The Academic Success Center’s (ASC) is a hub of Student Success at Purdue’s academic enhancement initiatives.
+The Academic Success Center (ASC) is a hub of Student Success in Purdue’s academic enhancement initiatives.
 Through partnership with the Purdue community, the mission is to provide students at various stages of their academic journey with both credit and noncredit opportunities to enhance learning, increase retention, and improve overall student success.
 The ASC can help you become the best student you can be through resources such as one-on-one tutoring, group study sessions, workshops, and classes.

 The Bursar's Office can answer questions about a variety of issues related to money and payment including: current semester billing, account holds related to payment, making a payment, return of loan money, installment payment plans, 1098T's, and refunds.

 CAPS strives to enhance the psychological health and personal effectiveness of students, thus empowering you to maximize your personal adjustment and individual accomplishments.
 In providing services, the staff attends to remedial, developmental, and situational concerns, recognizing that the interaction between the stress of the academic environment and your individual level of development can lead to problems that can be alleviated through therapy.
 CAPS works together with the university community to create an environment that assists you in understanding and responding to challenges and opportunities in a way that enhances your personal and academic development.

 The Division of Financial Aid (DFA) can assist students with issues related to their financial aid package, grants or scholarships, student loans, and loan entrance counseling.

 The ECE International Student Support Coordinator helps ECE international students and exchange students adapt to Purdue and U.S. culture, promote cross-cultural communication and understanding between international and domestic engineering students, helps international students and exchange students improve their oral English communication skills and English writing skills, enhance cultural sensitivity, appreciate diversity, and develop academically, culturally, socially, and personally.